-ecause local police have to deal with a wide range of problems that meet the CHEERS definition (Step 14) we have developed a classification for these problems.
-This classification scheme can help you precisely define the problem.
-It helps separate superficially similar problems that are really distinct.
+ecause local police have to deal with a wide range of problems that meet the CHEERS definition (step 14), we have developed a classification for these problems.
+This classification pattern can help you precisely define the problem.
+It helps separate superficially similar problems that are actually distinct.
 It also allows you to compare your problem to similar problems that have already been addressed, and it helps identify important features for examination.
-For example, an extensive set of guides to addressing common problems are available from the Office of Community Oriented Policing Services and the Center for Problem-Oriented Policing websites (Step 19).
+For example, an extensive set of guides to addressing common problems is available from the Office of Community Oriented Policing Services and the Center for Problem-Oriented Policing websites (step 19).
 Knowing the type of problem you are investigating can help you identify guides that might be helpful, even if they do not directly address your problem.
-The classification scheme is based on two criteria: the environments within which problems arise, and the behaviors of the participants.
-(The scheme is different from the wolf/duck/den classification in Step 8, which is a classification of persistent problems.)
+The classification pattern is based on two criteria: the environments within which problems arise, and the behaviors of the participants.
+(The pattern is different from the wolf/duck/den classification in step 8, which is a classification of persistent problems.)

-Environments regulate the targets available, the activities people can engage in and who controls the location.
+Environments regulate the targets available, the activities people can engage in, and who controls the location.
 Specifying an environment allows comparisons of environments with and without the problem.
-Environments have owners who can be important for solving the problem (see Step 44).
+Environments have owners who can be important for solving the problem (see step 44).
 There are 11 distinct environments for most common police problems:

-- Residential Locations where people dwell.
+- 1. Residential.
+Locations where people dwell.
 Houses, apartments, and hotel rooms are examples.
-Though most are in fixed locations, a few are mobile, such as recreational vehicles. - Recreational Places where people go to have a good time.
-Bars, nightclubs, restaurants, movie theaters, playgrounds, marinas, and parks are examples. - Offices Locations of white-collar work where there is little face-to-face interaction between the workers and the general public.
+Though most are in fixed locations, a few are mobile, such as recreational vehicles. - 2.
+Recreational.
+Places where people go to have a good time.
+Bars, nightclubs, restaurants, movie theaters, playgrounds, marinas, and parks are examples. - 3.
+Offices.
+Locations of white-collar work where there is little face-to-face interaction between the workers and the general public.
 Government and business facilities are often of this type.
-Access to these locations is often restricted. - Retail Places for walk-in or drive-up customer traffic involving monetary transactions.
-Stores and banks are examples. - Industrial Locations for processing of goods.
-Cash transactions are not important activities in these environments and the public is seldom invited.
-Factories, warehouses, package-sorting facilities are examples.
+Access to these locations is often restricted. - 4.
+Retail.
+Places for walk-in or drive-up customer traffic involving monetary transactions.
+Stores and banks are examples. - 5.
+Industrial.
+Locations for processing of goods.
+Cash transactions are not important activities in these environments, and the public is seldom invited.
+Factories, warehouses, and package-sorting facilities are examples. - 6.
+Agricultural.
+Locations for growing crops and raising animals.

-- Agricultural Locations for growing crops and raising animals. - Education Places of learning or study, including day care centers, schools, universities, libraries, and place of worship. - Human services Places where people go when something is wrong.
-Courts, jails, prisons, police stations, hospitals and drug treatment centers are examples. - Public ways Routes connecting all other environments.
-Roads and highways, foot-paths and bike trails, and drives and parking facilities are examples. - Transport Locations for the mass movement of people.
-These include buses, bus stations and bus stops, airplanes and airports, trains and train stations, ferries and ferry terminals, and ocean liners and piers. - Open/transitional Areas without consistent or regular designated uses.
+- 7. Education.
+Places of learning or study, including day care centers, schools, colleges and universities, libraries, and places of worship. - 8.
+Human services.
+Places where people go when something is wrong.
+Courts, jails, prisons, police stations, hospitals, and drug treatment centers are examples. - Public ways.
+Routes connecting all other environments.
+Roads and highways, footpaths and bike trails, and driveways and parking facilities are examples. - 10.
+Transport.
+Locations for the mass movement of people.
+These include buses, bus stations and bus stops, airplanes and airports, trains and train stations, ferries and ferry terminals, and ocean liners and piers. - 11.
+Open/transitional.
+Areas without consistent or regular designated uses.
 These differ from parks in that they have not been designated for recreation, though people may use them for this.
 Transitional areas include abandoned properties and construction sites.